dmDaisy/workshopEight_carDealershipJDBC/README.md

 ## Overview

+Update(2025-05-16): Users can choose to buy or lease a vehicle and contracts are automatically created and saved to a CSV file.

 This is a simple CLI java application for managing cars for dealers, each entry records their values of VIN, year, make, model, type, color, mileage and price.
 All enties are read from a saved to a CSV file when the dealer runs and exits the program.
 The built-in CSV file has existing entries for testing purpose.
 The application supports several features, users can modify the car list, or search/filter by specific property values.

 ## Features

+- **Buy/Lease vehicle**: With the following user info recorded:
+    - Date
+    - Name
+    - Email
+    - Payment info
 - **Search/Filter**: View and filter vehicles in the following ways:
     - Price
     - Make/model
     - Year
     - Color
     - Mileage
     - Type
     - Display all
 - **Modify**: change the vehicle list in the following ways:
     - Add
     - Remove
-- **Auto save**: When exiting the program.
+- **Auto save added or removed vehicle(s)**: When exiting the program.

 ## Requirements